azsk/AzTS-docs/Scripts/RemediationScripts/Readme.md

   - Windows 10
   - Windows Server 2019

-  ii) PowerShell 5.0 or higher
+  ii) PowerShell 5.0 or higher:

   All setup steps will be performed with the help of PowerShell ISE console.
-If you are unaware of PowerShell ISE, refer [link](PowerShellTips.md) to get basic understanding.
+If you are unaware of PowerShell ISE, refer [link](https://github.com/azsk/DevOpsKit-docs/blob/master/00b-Getting-Started/GettingStarted_PowerShellTipsAzSK.md) to get basic understanding.
   Ensure that you are using Windows OS and have PowerShell version 5.0 or higher by typing **$PSVersionTable** in the PowerShell ISE console window and looking at the PSVersion in the output as shown below.)
   If the PSVersion is older than 5.0, update PowerShell from [here](https://www.microsoft.com/en-us/download/details.aspx?id=54616).